 This can be caused by having a large amount of Home Equity but no 'liquid' cash — or by setting the option 'Prevent Automatic Drawdown' on one or more accounts.

-OnTrajectory automatically distributes funds from 401k/403b/457b and Traditional IRA accounts according to IRS rules starting at Age 70.
-You can disable this feature on the 'Advanced' tab located in Settings
+OnTrajectory automatically distributes funds from 401k/403b/457b and Traditional IRA accounts according to IRS rules.

-If the Account Property "Inherited IRA" is checked, RMDs will begin immediately and not wait until age 70.
+If the Account Property "Inherited IRA" is checked, RMDs will begin immediately, based on published IRS tables.

-By default, the conversion will occur in 1 year, however, you can select to "ladder" the conversions in equal amounts for up to 10 years.
-Alternately, you can choose to convert a certain amount each year based on a specific tax bracket, as shown below:
+You can "ladder" the conversion over a period of years in roughly equal portions.
+Alternately, you can choose to convert a certain amount each year based on a specific tax bracket.

 You can see the growth of your individual Accounts on a yearly basis both from a graphing and data perspective.
-From the Accounts & Taxes tab, press the "Show Account Graph" button to get a visual representation of each accounts growth and depletion, as shown below:
+From the Accounts & Taxes tab, press the graph-icon on the tab to get a visual representation of each accounts growth and depletion, as shown below:

-Press the "Show Account Data" button to see a table representation of the same information contained in the graph.
+For Data, go to Menu / Tools & Data and click "Output Data" to see a table representations of the same information contained in the graph.